digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/performance.rst

 bottleneck so it is also an anti-pattern to avoid.

-The bottom line is that a Canton system can scale out horizontally if commands involve only a small number of participants and synchronizers.
+The bottom line is that a Canton system can scale out horizontally if commands involve only a small number of participants and sync domains.

 .. enterprise-only::